-This guide describes how to quickly install Oracle Database 11g Release 2 (11.2) on IBM: Linux on System z.
+This guide describes how to quickly install Oracle Database 11g Release 2 (11.2) on Linux x86-64 systems.
 It includes information about the following:

 - Reviewing Information About This Guide

 - Logging In to the System as root

 - Checking the Hardware Requirements

 - Checking the Software Requirements

 - Creating Required Operating System Groups and Users

 - Configuring Kernel Parameters

 - Creating Required Directories

 - Configuring the oracle User's Environment

 - Mounting the Product Disc

 - Installing Oracle Database

 - Installing Oracle Database Examples

 - What to Do Next?

 - Additional Information

 - Documentation Accessibility